-- Sprinkles: Avoid using nonpareils (the little balls) as they bleed their color into the cake batter.
+Sprinkles: Avoid using nonpareils (the little balls) as they bleed their color into the cake batter.
 I used these pastel confetti quins.

 - Buttercream: This yields a lot of frosting, if looking to decorate the cake without the floral detail, follow these ratios for vanilla buttercream.

 - To Decorate Exactly as Pictured: Once cake has been assembled with frosting between the layers, spread a thin layer of frosting, called a crumb coat, all over the top and sides.
 I recommend a bench scraper to smooth the sides and top.
 Divide the remaining frosting into 4 bowls.
 Tint frosting your desired colors.
 I used mauve and dusty pink from this gel food coloring kit and a very tiny drop of sky blue from this gel food coloring kit.
 I kept the rest of the frosting white.
 Grab 3 piping bags.
 Fit piping bags with star piping tips.
 I used two Wilton 1M star piping tips (2D piping tip is similar) and one Ateco 844 star piping tip.
 Add spoonfuls of two different colored frostings to each piping bag, alternating colors.
 Your piping bag will be marbled with different colors.
 (Note: I kept one piping bag only the mauve color.)
 Twist the open end of the piping bag shut and squeeze the frosting down to the tip.
 Squeeze some frosting onto a plate until you begin to see more than 1 color.
 Pipe swirls, roses, and hydrangea-looking flowers all over the cake, starting at the bottom and working your way up.
 You can watch me decorate my cake in the helpful video above.

-- Looking for a different size birthday cake?
+- Looking For a Bigger Birthday Cake?
 I recommend making this 9-inch 2 layer vanilla cake and adding 2/3 cup sprinkles.